•

 Less volatility than equity

-Much Higher returns than savings accounts
+Higher return potential than savings accounts

 Quick access when you need money